wacncontent/CustomizeTool/output/articles/service-bus/service-bus-java-how-to-use-amqp.md

 To demonstrate JMS to .NET messaging:

 * Start the .NET sample application without any command-line arguments.
-* Start the Java sample application with the “sendonly” command-line argument.
+* Start the Java sample application with the "sendonly" command-line argument.
 In this mode, the application will not receive messages from the queue, it will only send.
 * Press **Enter** a few times in the Java application console, which will cause messages to be sent.
 * These messages are received by the .NET application.